- 12 Jan 2016

 Yesterday, the world was abuzz with anticipation for the FIFA Ballon d’Or 2015 awards (and with tributes to David Bowie).
 This summer, the world will be abuzz with excitement for the Euro 2016 tournament in France.
-Despite international prosecution and public scrutiny, the 2018 World Cup will probably be in Russia as planned, and the 2022 World Cup will probably be in Qatar as planned, in January no less.
+Despite international prosecution and public scrutiny, the 2018 World Cup will probably be in Russia as planned, and the 2022 World Cup will probably be in Qatar as planned, albeit in January.

-Political satire might be inconsequential in the Big Picture, but it can provide insight to wide audience.
+Political satire might be inconsequential in The Big Picture, but it can provide general information to a wide audience.

-Public Figures Who Are Soccer Fans Tell It Like It Is
+Public Figures as Soccer Fans Who Tell It Like It Is

 John Oliver, 2014